About the Classes | Schedule &c | 2026 Class Brochure

 ABSENCES: Enrolled students, please advise if you are unable to attend a class.
 Credit for missed classes is at our discretion.

-This information is accurate at the time of writing, but may be subject to change due to circumstances beyond our control.
+* Please note that this information is accurate at time of writing, but may be subject to change due to circumstances beyond our control.

 What to wear for dance classes